openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 two operands, which is not allowed to wrap.
 They return the remaining number of iterations still to be executed, and can be used together with a ``PHI``, ``ICMP`` and ``BR`` to control the number of loop iterations executed.
-Any optimisations are allowed to treat it is a ``SUB``, and it is supported by SCEV, so it's the backends responsibility to handle cases where it may be optimised.
+Any optimizations are allowed to treat it is a ``SUB``, and it is supported by SCEV, so it's the backends responsibility to handle cases where it may be optimized.
 These intrinsics are marked as ``IntrNoDuplicate`` to avoid optimizers duplicating these instructions.